Undergraduate and Graduate Registration

-Students who wish to drop all their courses are required to file an undergraduate withdrawal form with their college academic advising or dean’s office.
+Undergraduate students who wish to drop all their courses are required to file an undergraduate withdrawal form with their college academic advising.
 Please see the W (Withdrawal) grade regulation that applies after the fourth week of instruction.
 Graduate students who plan to withdraw from UC San Diego should contact their graduate program.

 How to Withdraw from UC San Diego (Undergraduates)

 How to Withdraw from UC San Diego (Graduates)